 - Civilian-equivalent job titles

 Before you depart, you’ll want to access your records online through the VA’s eBenefits or the DOD’s milConnect.
-Military medical records are available through the VA’s Blue Button.
-Download VA benefit letters required for some benefits.
+Military medical records are also available through the VA’s Blue Button, and your VA benefit letter will be required for some benefits.

-If you have unused leave, you should be able to use some or all of it as part of your terminal leave.
+Do you have unused leave?
+If so, you should be able to use some or all of it as part of your terminal leave.
 Utilize this time for your job search and to attend interviews.
 You can even use your remaining leave to house hunt, attend meetings and move into your new home.

-When nearing separation servicemembers with leave available may request up to 30 days of regular leave.
+When nearing separation, service members with leave available may request up to 30 days of regular leave.
 This is especially beneficial to those who are moving across the country to settle in and establish a new life!

 Selling Back Leave

-If you are separating with an honorable discharge, you may request cash payment for any leave you have available.
+If you are separating with an honorable discharge, you may request cash payment for any leave you still have available.
 Selling back leave can be helpful with the cost of a new home or even a short period of time without a job.

 - Honorable Discharge